Zoli Ádok

-Zoli Ádok, pseudonym of Zoltán Ádok (born Szeged, Hungary, 22 March 1976) is a Hungarian pop/musical singer, actor and dancer who represented his nation at the 2009 Eurovision Song Contest with the song "Dance With Me".
+Zoltán Ádok (born Szeged, Hungary, 22 March 1976), better known as Zoli Ádok, is a Hungarian pop/musical singer, actor and dancer.
+He represented Hungary in the Eurovision Song Contest 2009 with the song "Dance With Me".

 Biography

 Early life

 Zoli Ádok was born on 22 March 1976 in Szeged, Hungary.
 He is the second child in his family.
 He has one sister.

 Career

 Zoli's career began from 1996 when after finishing his dance studies in Pécs, he started his career with Ivan Marko in the Hungarian Festival Ballett.
 He later joined the Le Dance Contemporary Dance Company led by award-winning Andrea Ladányi.
 He moved on to travel around the world as a dancer and musical actor in Switzerland in the musical Fame.

-In 2008 Zoli released his debut album, which is called "Tánclépés".
+In 2008, Zoli released his debut album, which is called Tánclépés.

-In 2009 Zoli represented his nation at the 2009 Eurovision Song Contest with the song "Dance With Me".
+In 2009, Zoli represented Hungary in the Eurovision Song Contest 2009 with the song "Dance With Me".
 Zoli's song was the internal selection jury's third choice, but after the original winning song was disqualified and the first runner-up withdrawn, Zoli's song was chosen for Moscow.
 He competed in the second semi-final but failed to reach the final.
 He did however, win the Barbara Dex Award.

-Zoli released his second album in 2011, entitled "Három álom".
+Zoli released his second album in 2011, entitled Három álom.

 Zoli Adok has left Hungary and started performing on various luxury cruise lines: